Instrument/cyclops/docs/instructions_aftereffects.md

 ![](images/selected-property.png "Title")

-Next click **Add Property** in the Cyclops panel and you will be propmted to name the curve for the selected property.
+Next click **Add Property** in the Cyclops panel and you will be prompted to name the curve for the selected property.
 By default the curve name will be the layer name and property name joined with a hyphen.
 It's recommended that you choose a short but descriptive curve name that reflects the intended use of the curve.

 ![](images/add-property-popup.png "Title")